yan-alex/mitnick_vs_shimomura/README.md

 This repo recreates Mitnick's hack using C and libnet.

-The attack is implemented as follows
+The attack is implemented as follows:

 -DDoS Attack (Distributed Denial of Service):
 The start_ddos function uses libnet to send 10 TCP SYN packets with the payload "disable" to the server, disabling it.
 -TCP ISN Probe: